hackingmaterials/matminer/README.rst

 - Decorate the dataframe with composition, structural, and/or band structure descriptors/features

-In this module of the MatMiner library, we have developed utilities to help describe the material by their composition or structure, and represent them in a numeric format such that they are readily usable as features in a data analysis study to predict a target value.
+In this module of the matminer library, we have developed utilities to help describe the material by their composition or structure, and represent them in a numeric format such that they are readily usable as features in a data analysis study to predict a target value.

 The :code:`get_pymatgen_descriptor` function is used to encode a material's composition using tabulated elemental properties in the `pymatgen <http://pymatgen.org/_modules/pymatgen/core/periodic_table.html>`_ library.
 There are about 50 attributes available in the pymatgen library for most elements in the periodic table, some of which include electronegativity, atomic numbers, atomic masses, sound velocity, boiling point, etc. The :code:`get_pymatgen_descriptor` function takes as input a material composition and name of the desired property, and returns a list of floating point property values for each atom in that composition.
 This list can than be fed into a statistical function to obtain a single heuristic quantity representative of the entire composition.
 The following code block shows a few example descriptors that can be obtained for LiFePO\ :sub:`4`: